Why Clients Trust Nagel Rice

 At Nagel Rice, we don’t rely on guesswork.
 We bring in accident reconstruction experts and conduct detailed investigations to gather and preserve critical evidence, such as black box data, driver logs, inspection records, and surveillance footage.

-• Medical expenses and rehabilitation costs
+• Medical expenses and future care costs

 • Lost income and reduced earning capacity